 London Cat Village

-Hitting the capital in a storm of fur, London Cat Village tops our list of weird and wonderful restaurants in London.
+Hitting the capital in a storm of fur, This is a Coffee Shop (with cats) tops our list of weird and wonderful restaurants in London.
 Frazzled city folk can increase their endorphins amongst the mélange of moggies, who will be on hand whilst diners sip hot drinks from ornate glassware and graze on artisan desserts.
 This feline hideaway features rainbow-coloured bean bags and split-tree-trunk tables, and guests can watch the daredevil cats pad round on suspended walkways and wooden platforms.

 2. sketch Lecture Room Book sketch Lecture Room